 David’s practice sits squarely at the intersection of the food-water-energy nexus.
-His more than 30 years of work in the areas of environmental, regulatory, agricultural production, manufacturing and distribution, and renewable energy projects gives him the depth of experience necessary to counsel clients who will be feeding and powering a projected global population of nine billion people by 2050—at a time when resource scarcity and consumer confidence require an ongoing commitment to stewardship and sustainability.
+His more than 30 years of work in the areas of environmental, regulatory, agricultural production, manufacturing and distribution, and renewable energy gives him the depth of experience necessary to counsel clients who will be feeding and powering a projected global population of nine billion people by 2050—at a time when resource scarcity and consumer confidence require an ongoing commitment to stewardship and sustainability.

 David also represents clients to resolve regulatory issues across industry sectors.
 For industrial clients, he has led a number of multi-party environmental remediation sites including: